security-summer-school/template-public/_index.md

   - `docker-compose.yml`: for configuring the Docker containers
   - `Makefile`: the building and running of Docker containers.
     This file should include `common/activity.mk` in most cases, but if a challenge has a different structure it can implement its own Makefile.
+    For the general Makefile we have the following commands:
+    - `make run`: start the Docker container
+    - `make build`: build the Docker image
+    - `make generate`: generate the file with the flag from `../flag`
+    - `make stop`: stop the container
+    - `make clean`: remove the image, the container and the generated file
   - `run.sh` (when required): Docker startup script, used to start services.
     It's used inside the `Dockerfile` with `COPY + CMD` commands.
   - Additional files required for the deployment.